 Relief with Phanes, c.
 2nd century A.D.
 Orphic god Phanes emerging from the cosmic egg, surrounded by the zodiac.
 Image source.

-Regardless of the very ancient origins of the symbol of the egg, most people agree that nothing symbolises renewal more perfectly than the egg – round, endless, and full of the promise of life.
+Regardless of the very ancient origins of the symbol of the egg, most people agree that nothing symbolizes renewal more perfectly than the egg – round, endless, and full of the promise of life.